osiam/osiam/docs/detailed-reference-installation.md

 ## Configuration

 The configuration file can be found under `OSIAM_HOME/config/osiam.yaml`.
-It's the default configuration file that has been copied during initialization.
+It is the default configuration file that has been copied during initialization.
 Change this file to your needs.
 It should be self-explanatory.
 You should at least change the database connection to point to a PostgreSQL or MySQL server,